kshiva1126/line-comment-collector/README.md

 ## Known Issues

 Currently, there are no known issues.
 If you encounter any problems, please report them on the GitHub repository.

-## Release Notes

-### 0.1.1

-- Project structure flattened for better organization
-- Added Prettier for consistent code formatting
-- Minor improvements and bug fixes

-### 0.1.0

-Initial release of Line Comment Collector:
-- Add comments to selected lines or cursor position
-- View comments in TreeView sidebar
-- Jump to commented lines from sidebar
-- Edit or delete comments through context menu
-- Copy all comments in formatted text
-- Clear all comments with single command
-- Comments persist across VS Code sessions

 ---